 In Moore’s kitchen, free-range meat and small-batch suppliers are king.
 "It's a big focus of ours,” Moore says.
 “While we're doing simple food, we're doing it properly and we're using the best products we can get our hands on.”

 The De-Lux Burger involves an organic, house-ground short rib and brisket patty with fontina cheese and shaved black truffles.
 The Vegan BBQ Brisket burger is pepper-marinated, thinly sliced seitan that’s chargrilled and tossed with sticky, smoky barbeque sauce and served on a bun with pickled jalapeños and an apple and fennel slaw.
-And every day until 8pm there are $1 wings, and $1 vegan seitan strips.
+And every day until 8pm there are $1 wings, and $1 vegan mock chicken strips.

 There’s also smoked beef chilli con carne nachos, which are made with Doritos and served in the bag; deep-fried McClures pickles with ranch on the side; and triple-cheese jalapeño poppers.
 Some of the best-loved bites from Belleville also make appearances on the menu, including the poutine: thin-cut fries topped with barbeque-chicken gravy, melted jack cheddar and hot sauce.